hodehoujolive/behatium/README.md

 * $arg2 : value

 ```
-Then I filled the placeholder "username" field with "hikari"
+Then I fill the input of placeholder "hikaro" with the value "hikari"
 ```

-##  I filled the placeholder :arg1 and class :arg2 field with :arg3
+##  I fill the input of placeholder :arg1 and class :arg2 with the value :arg3

 Remplir le champ grace à son placeholder et sa class